Last Updated: Sep 8, 2018

-Whenever you feel like all the hard training and extra meal prep/eating may not be worth it...remind yourself of all the many benefits of pursuing the worthwhile goal of building towards your ideal physique, beyond the mere surface-level aesthetic reasons.
+Whenever you feel like all the hard training and extra meal prep/eating may not be worth it...remind yourself of all the many varied benefits of pursuing the worthwhile goal of building towards your ideal physique, beyond the mere surface-level aesthetic reasons.

 Anyway, that's it for the 7 key steps to building muscle mass effectively as a beginner hardgainer.

 If you want to save time with all the learning and research, and just want to follow a full pre-made program that incorporates everything these steps talk about into the one program that's also already been proven to work excellently for countless other hardgainers, the top program I'd recommend is The Body Transformation Blueprint which is a step-by-step (downloadable and print-friendly) workout, nutrition and supplementation program created by top natural bodybuilding author Sean Nal.

 Most programs aren't specifically designed for the hardgainer in mind, but this one is an exception and has proved very successful for many years and is actually the program that I initially used back in the day to initially transform my physique (read my full review of the Body Transformation Blueprint here which includes my own before and after shots of how the program helped me in a big way).